-- You are a full-time faculty or staff member who has completed one day of employment with the University immediately preceding the effective date of the requested military leave, and who has been ordered to report to active duty (deployment, field training, etc.) is eligible.
+Any full-time employee who has completed one day of employment with the University immediately preceding the effective date of the requested military leave, and who has been ordered to report to active duty (deployment, field training, etc.) is eligible.

 Paid Time Off

-If you are a member of the Pennsylvania National Guard or any reserve component of the United States Army, Navy, Marine Corps, Air Force, or Coast Guard you will be paid for up to fifteen workdays per calendar year while you are engaged in the active service of the United States, including field training.
+A member of the Pennsylvania National Guard or any reserve component of the United States Army, Navy, Marine Corps, Air Force, or Coast Guard will be paid for up to fifteen workdays per calendar year while engaging in active service of the United States, including field training.

 Continuation of Benefits